User's guide to the circuit analyzer program

 5.3 Set the values of the electronic elements

 The program automatically gives a new unique name and zero value to every electronic element you add to the circuit.
 Its name and value is shown on the left panel.
 The zero value is indicated with ????
 (4 question marks) on the panel.
 If you hover over a certain element, its color changes to orange, and its value is shown besides it.

 To change the value of the element, simply click on its value (on the name and values panel) and enter the new value

 You can change the dimensional unit as well, by clicking the dimensional unit and changing it from the dropdown menu.
 The available dimensional units are Ω, kΩ and MΩ for resistance, mA and A for current generator, and mV, V and kV for voltage generator. (m- milli, k- kilo, M- mega)

 When the circuit is ready, you can start the analysis by clicking on the icon.

-If the circuit is a complicated one, you may have to wait some seconds.
-When the analysis is ready, the results - or if it's not possible to solve, then the error message - will be shown on the right panel.
+When the analysis is ready, the results - or if it's not possible to solve, then the error message - will be shown.

 The current directions are shown on the circuit, and the results are shown in the names and values panel.
 If you hover over a result value, it will be shown in orange, and the respective circuit elements will also turn orange on the network.